StyleSinger/StyleSinger.github.io/index.md

 To overcome these challenges, we propose StyleSinger, the first singing voice synthesis model for zero-shot style transfer of out-of-domain reference singing voice samples.
 StyleSinger incorporates two critical approaches for enhanced effectiveness:
 1) the Residual Style Adaptor (RSA) which employs a residual quantization module to capture diverse style characteristics in singing voices, and
 2) the Uncertainty Modeling Layer Normalization (UMLN) to perturb the style attributes within the content representation during the training phase and thus improve the model generalization.
-Our comprehensive evaluations in zero-shot style transfer unequivocally demonstrate that StyleSinger surpasses baseline models in quality and similarity to the reference singing voice samples.
+Our extensive evaluations in zero-shot style transfer undeniably establish that StyleSinger outperforms baseline models in both audio quality and similarity to the reference singing voice samples.

 # Parallel Style Transfer Samples